 - The combination of breath and vibration releases your voice.

 Practice this entire exercise a few times, then proceed to the final stage to find and hear your true sound.

 The Final Step to Finding Your Natural Singing Voice

 Now you've come to the exciting part of this exercise.
 Providing you have followed the instruction up to this point, you will discover your natural singing voice.
 This is all that is left to do:

-- Repeat the entire exercise, both the windmill and the rag doll, replacing the 'ing' sound with the vowel 'ee.'
+- Repeat the entire exercise, replacing the 'ing' sound with the vowel 'ee.'

 - Be prepared to discover your true, natural singing voice.

 Note: The vowel 'ee' is the easiest sound to produce so we begin with 'ee.'